 A mortgage is not a loan.
-It is an interest in land created by contract as security for a loan made by a lender to the borrower.
+It is an interest in land created by a contract as security for a loan made by a lender to the borrower.
 In BC a mortgage is both a personal guarantee to repay the debt and a pledge of the property as security for that loan.
 Borrowers are personally liable for their obligation to pay.
 One can not just walk away from a home in BC.
-If a home is worth less that what is owed on it the owner is personally liable.
+If a home is worth less than what is owed on it the owner is personally liable.
 The mortgage company can sue for the difference.

-Next step is a petition is filed in the BC Supreme court.
+The next step is a petition is filed in the BC Supreme court.
 Included in the petition is a request for an order of sale.

 After the Order Nisi is granted the sale can be a “Judicial Sale” or an “Order Absolute of Foreclosure“.

 If it is going to be a Judicial sale the lender may choose to have the property listed for sale by the court.
 The property will be listed with a Real Estate agent.
 Usually, the property will not be advertised as a foreclosure.
 Sometimes the owners will be living in the house or it might be rented.
 Potential buyers will be told by their agents the home is in foreclosure.
 If buyers want to put in an offer it has to be a subject-free offer with no subject to “home inspection” etc. Usually, the regular contract of purchase and sale is augmented with a “schedule “A” here is an example with an Order Made After Application.